Izanami: Death and the underworld

 Izanagi-no-Mikoto lamented the death of Izanami-no-Mikoto and undertook a journey to Yomi ("the shadowy land of the dead").
 He searched for Izanami-no-Mikoto and found her.
 At first, Izanagi-no-Mikoto could not see her for the shadows hid her appearance.
 He asked her to return with him.
 Izanami-no-Mikoto informed Izanagi-no-Mikoto that he was too late.
 She had already eaten the food of the underworld and was now one with the land of the dead.
 She could no longer return to the living but would try to ask for permission to leave.

 The news shocked Izanagi-no-Mikoto, but he refused to leave her in Yomi.
 While Izanami-no-Mikoto was sleeping, he took the comb that bound his long hair and set it alight as a torch.
 Under the sudden burst of light, he saw the horrid form of the once beautiful and graceful Izanami-no-Mikoto.
 She was now a rotting form of flesh with maggots and foul creatures running over her ravaged body.

 Crying out loud, Izanagi-no-Mikoto could no longer control his fear and started to run, intending to return to the living and abandon his death-ridden wife.
 Izanami-no-Mikoto woke up, shrieking and indignant, and chased after him.
 She also sent Yakusa-no-ikazuchi-no-kami (demons who are like Raijin) and shikome (foul women) to hunt for Izanagi-no-Mikoto and bring him back to Yomi.
+Izanagi declared the peaches to be divine, naming them Ōkamuzumi, and instructed them to aid the people of the living world in their moments of distress, just as they had aided him.

-Izanagi-no-Mikoto burst out of the entrance and pushed a boulder in the mouth of the Yomotsuhirasaka (黄泉津平坂; cavern that was the entrance of Yomi) to create a separation between the world of the living and the world of the dead, as well as separating Izanagi from Izanami.
+Izanagi-no-Mikoto burst out of the entrance and pushed a boulder in the mouth of the Yomotsuhirasaka (黄泉津平坂; cavern that was the entrance of Yomi) to create a separation between the world of the living and the world of the dead, as well as separating Izanagi from Izanami.The boulder itself became a deity, known in both the Kojiki and Nihon Shoki as Yomido ni Sayarimasu no Ōkami, or by the alternate name Chigaeshi no Kami, and worshipped since as a guardian deity of roads and borders (sai no kami).

 Izanami-no-Mikoto screamed from behind this impenetrable barricade and told Izanagi-no-Mikoto that if he left her she would destroy 1,000 residents of the living every day.
 He furiously replied he would give life to 1,500 residents.

 Izanagi is said to have performed ritualistic cleansing, harai, after witnessing the decomposing body of his wife.
 This is the traditional explanation for the purification rituals often performed at Shinto shrines in Japanese religion, where shrine-goers wash themselves with water before entering the sacred space.
 While he bathed, Izanagi gave birth to the sun goddess, Amaterasu, from his left eye, the moon god, Tsukuyomi, from his right eye, and the storm god, Susanoo, from his nose.